crowdagger/crowbook/README.md

 > Some dependencies also require building C libraries;
 > you might thus also need to install a C compiler and `make`/`cmake` build tools.
-> You can also try to build a version of Crowbook without optional features:
-> `cargo install crowbook --no-default-features --features "clap"`
-> will disable syntactic highlighting and proofreading, requiring less dependencies.

 ## Dependencies

-While there should be, strictly speaking, no real dependencies to be able to run Crowbook (it is published as a statically compiled binary), some features require additional commands to work correctly:
+While there should be, strictly speaking, no real dependencies to be able to run Crowbook (it is published as a statically compiled binary), PDF rendering requires a working installation of LaTeX (preferably `xelatex`).

-* EPUB rendering requires the `zip` command to be present on your system;
-* PDF rendering requires a working installation of LaTeX (preferably `xelatex`).

 ## Quick tour